princessbleach/ClientBrief/README.md

 # Development Commentary

-How does the design of video game space affect the actions and experiences of players?
+**Chosen question:** How does the design of video game space affect the actions and experiences of players?
 Consider how different game spaces have been categorised in the literature and concepts of space and place discussed in the lecture.

 ## Project Outline
-We aim to create a horror puzzle-platformer inspired by Supermassive Games' Little Nightmares 2.
+We aim to create a horror puzzle-platformer inspired by Supermassive Games' Little Nightmares 2 *(Little Nightmares 2, 2021)*.
 The game will feature one environment/room in which the player will have to solve puzzles to escape.
 It's concept will be closely tied to Little Nightmares 2 themes and will draw from a scrapped idea of 'The Barber'.
 The player will play as an imprisoned child who tries to escape their captivity in the barber shop.
 In order to prioritise quality and functionality, I will keep the mechanisms and puzzles simple.
 There will be four puzzles and two types of mechanisms (store and carry).
 The main anticipated challenges I may face are: ensuring a bug-free, smoothly-working game on an engine I am unfamiliar with; and working efficiently and productively with a team I have not met before.
 To help aid my development despite these challenges I will begin work early to ensure I have enough time to tackle any problems that arise and give my team the sufficient time needed for the to produce work also.

 ## Research